 A breaching whale in the Arctic Ocean

-The warmth of the Midnight Summer Sun stimulates vibrant life and a feast of food to its Icelandic waters and following closely behind, arrives the maritime wildlife of the Arctic Ocean.
-Can you imagine a nicer summer day at sea?
+The warmth of the Midnight Summer Sun stimulates vibrant life and a feast of food to its Icelandic waters.
+Following closely behind, arrives the maritime wildlife of the Arctic Ocean.

-An original Booknordics.com favourite and highly recommended - the Húsavík Original Whale Watching Tour.
-Their expert professionals and highly qualified crew will guide you comfortably on a smooth sailing in a traditional Icelandic oak boat to explore the home of the ocean's glorious wildlife.
+Does this tickle your fancy?
+Join expert professionals and highly qualified crew who will guide you comfortably on a smooth sailing in a traditional Icelandic oak boat to explore the home of the ocean's glorious wildlife.

-An adventurous helicopter ride above volcano craters and astonishing landmarks
+Enjoy an adventurous helicopter ride above the capital city and scenic landmarks

-Booknordics.com's team advice - if you're going to do it, do it properly!
+Take our advice - if you're going to do it, do it properly!
 Combine an off road adventure with a scenic flight.
 What better way to explore the nature of Iceland?

-Keeping your toes off the ground and opting for this thrilling exploration over the Icelandic wilderness, through gigantic fjords and overlooking volcanos, is truly a once-in-a-lifetime experience.
-The Helicopter, stylish and slick, grants you unique views only accessible from the sky and the freedom to explore the landscape from birds-eye-view.
+This is the perfect opportunity to enjoy unique views only accessible from the sky and the freedom to explore the landscape from birds-eye-view.
 Comfort, admiration and thrill all in one great package.

 We hope that our ideas for your summer vacation in Iceland have helped you choose the right adventure for you and your loved ones!